devictoribero/elrincondevictor/content/learn-how-to-target-keywords-with-google-trends.md

 ---
 author_name: Victor Ribero
 author_img_src: /static/img/victor-ribero-avatar.jpg
-title: Learn how to target keyword with Google Trends
+title: Learn how to target keywords with Google Trends
 slug: learn-how-to-target-keywords-with-google-trends
 description: Identify what keywords would work better for you and learn how to segment your users with Google Trends by examples
 createdAt: 2020-05-03